ChromeDevTools/devtools-frontend/front_end/panels/timeline/README.md

 Migrating a track consists of taking the code in the data provider corresponding to a track (both the appending into the flame chart data and the handling of extra features) and moving it to a dedicated "track appender".
 Generally this boils down to these steps (note that steps 3 - 6 must be implemented together in the same change):

+0. Add screenshot tests for the track.
+In order to ensure no regressions are introduced after a migration we use screenshot tests for expanded and collapsed track.
+See for example the [gpu_track_test](../../../test/interactions/panels/performance/timeline/gpu_track_test.ts).

+    After adding the test file, you can run `npm run auto-screenshotstest` to generate the screenshot locally to check before submitting.

+    Or you can upload to the Gerrit and after the screenshot tests fails, run `./scripts/tools/update_goldens_v2.py` to update the screenshots.
+    See [update_goldens_v2.py](../../../scripts/tools/update_goldens_v2.py) for more information.

 1. Add missing related functionality to the new engine (not always needed).

     Whatever's needed to support using the new engine as source of data for the track being migrated.
 This could mean adding a new handler or buffering/exporting a new kind of event in a particular handler, for example.